MasterJ93/ATProtoKit/API_GUIDELINES.md

 ## Fundamentals
 - For code, the maximum length of a line is 170 characters.
 However, this isn’t a strong goal to have: it can be much longer than this.
-- For documentation, the maximum length of a line is also 170 characters.
-However, this _is_ a strict rule: if necessary, break it down into smaller lines.
+- For documentation, the maximum length of a line is 100 characters.
+However, this _is_ a (mostly) strict rule: if necessary, break it down into smaller lines.
+    - The only exception to this rule relates to code lines: if it goes a little over the line, or if the line genuinely needs to be longer than 100 characters, then this will be allowed.
 - Documentation lines should use the triple slashes (`///`) rather than the multi-block delimiter (`/** */`).
 - Everything in the project must be written in American English.
 - All methods/functions, classes, structs, enums, and properties need to display their access keywords.
 The only permitted keywords used in this project are `public`, `internal`, `private`, and `fileprivate`: